onsi/biloba/docs/index.md

 This performs the following javascript as one atomic unit:

-- query the selector
+- query the selector and grab the first matching element
 - fail if no element is returned (validate existence)
 - check that the element is not disabled and return the result

 Biloba's disabled check is simply: